TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 ```

 #### 3. To return the human-readable string that a Code represents you can return the Term node along with the Code.
-Note: Not all Codes have Terms attached to them.
+Note: Not all Code nodes have Terms attached to them.
 If a Code does have Term nodes then it will almost always have a 'preferred term'.
 This 'preferred term' is always attached to it's Code by the 'PT' relationship:

 ```cypher
 MATCH (hgnc_code:Code {SAB:'HGNC'})-[:PT]-(term:Term)